 - Be comfortable—use pillows or blankets if necessary!

-- Don’t try this when too tired – it’s better to wait until the next day when rested up 🙂
+- Don’t try this when you’re too tired – waiting until the next day when rest is better. 🙂

 Are there any activities we could do together to help us get to know each other better?